Glen Hills Area Study

 Sewer Service Policies

 The Council subsequently requested that the Executive also provide a Water and Sewer Plan text amendment for sewer service policies based on the policy recommendations transmitted previously.
-The Executive’s Recommended Sewer Service Policies and Water and Sewer Plan Text Amendment was transmitted to the Council on June 2, 2015.
+The Executive’s Recommended Sewer Service Policies and Water and Sewer Plan Text Amendment (PDF) was transmitted to the Council on June 2, 2015.

 • That the use of on-site septic systems continues to be the primary wastewater disposal method within the study area, consistent with master plan recommendations and Water and Sewer Plan service policies.